f5AFfMhv/docker-compose-files/README.md

 }
 ```

-3. Add records to DNS server or yout `hosts` file
+3. Add records to DNS server or your `hosts` file

 ```bash
 # /etc/hosts